Stiffnessometer, a magnetic-field-free superconducting stiffness meter and its application: Conclusions

 \section{Conclusions}

-We demonstrated that the Stiffnessometer can measure penetration depth two orders of magnitude longer, or stiffness four orders of magnitude smaller than ever before.
-This allows us to perform measurement closer to $T_c$ and explore the nature of the superconducting phase transition, or determine the stiffness at low $T$ in cases where it is naturally very weak.
-The Stiffnessometer also allows measurements of very small critical current or long coherence lengths, properties which again are useful close to $T_c$.
-The measurements are done in zero magnetic field with no leads, thus avoiding demagnetization, vortices, and out-of-equilibrium issues.
+We demonstrated that the Stiffnessometer can measure penetration depth on a scale of millimeters, two orders of magnitude longer than ever before.
+This allows us to perform measurement closer to $T_c$ and explore the nature of the superconducting phase transition, or determine the stiffness at low $T$ in cases where it is naturally very weak as in thin films \cite{Nitsan}.
+The Stiffnessometer also allows measurements of very long coherence length $\xi$ on the order of micro-meters, equivalent to small critical current density on the order of $10^3$~Amm$^{-2}$, properties which again are useful close to $T_c$.
+The measurements are done in a single apparatus, at zero magnetic field and with no leads, thus avoiding demagnetization, vortices, and out-of-equilibrium issues.